 II.
 You will always find something else, and better, to do.

 Stuck on a 2.5 hour bus ride, I read, and read, and read.
 It was important I picked a book that made me laugh-out loud; I couldn’t put it down.
-I didn’t look at my phone at all Saturday afternoon and evening well into the night until we needed to call Uber for a friend past 2 in the morning.
+I didn’t look at my phone at all Saturday afternoon and evening, and well into the night; until we needed to call Uber for a friend at 2a.m.
 Tequila and belly laughter helped.
 I admit, I spent most of Sunday vertically watching TV, but it was a background noise while my friend and I chatted it up, cracking jokes, real talks and everything in between.
-I felt more present in the moment than when my phone is tugging at my attention to quickly glance at it.
+I felt more present in the moment than when my phone is tugging at my attention, enticing me to quickly glance at it.

 III.
 Whatever you do will be enjoyable when the alternative is doing nothing.